LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 At the completion of their first year away, students who began at one of NYU's global academic centers matriculate as sophomores in the LS Core at the New York City campus, where they will continue the LS Core curriculum in preparation for enrolling as juniors in one of NYU’s liberal arts bachelor’s degree programs.

 Global Liberal Studies First Year Global Study

-GLS students may choose to begin their program in New York or at NYU Florence, London, Paris, Madrid (Fall 2020)*, or Washington, DC.
+GLS students may choose to begin their program in New York or at NYU Florence, London, Madrid (Fall 2020)*, or Washington, DC.
 During the first year, all GLS students examine the world’s major cultural traditions and the ways in which they are connected through six core curriculum courses (“Writing as Exploration” and “Writing as Critical Inquiry”; “Arts and Cultures across Antiquity” and “Arts and Cultures towards the Crossroads”; “Global Works and Society: Antiquity” and “Global Works and Society in a Changing World”) that are offered at all the first-year global academic sites.
 Two additional courses will fit into the first-year program of study and vary depending on site: for example, language classes or courses taught in the local language in Florence; content courses focusing on British history, politics, literature, culture, or economics in London; courses concerning American economics, politics, or environmental policy in Washington, DC.